Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

-Kentavious Caldwell-Pope and his Denver Nuggets teammates hit the court versus the Phoenix Suns in the 2023 NBA Playoffs, at 10:00 PM ET on Monday.
+The Denver Nuggets, Kentavious Caldwell-Pope included, take the court versus the Phoenix Suns at 10:00 PM ET on Friday in the 2023 NBA Playoffs.

-In this article we will break down Caldwell-Pope's prop bets, using stats to help you make good predictions.
+In this piece we'll break down Caldwell-Pope's stats and trends, helping you with your prop bets.

 Kentavious Caldwell-Pope Prop Bets vs. the Suns